ernstaii/dsmsuite.sourcecode/README.md

 The flow of control when executing an action is as follows:

 * MainViewModel has private methods FooExecute and optionally FooCanExecute.
-It also has a ICommand FooCommand, which the MainViewModel constructor sets to RelayCommand(FooExecute, FooCanExecute).
+It also has a ICommand FooCommand, which the MainViewModel constructor sets to RegisterCommand(FooExecute, FooCanExecute).
 * FooCommand can be bound in the view to a button or a menu.
 * The FooExecute method calls the IApplication.Foo method with the necessary parameters.
 This method instantiates a FooAction object and passes it to ActionManager.Execute.